Nmixx discography

-South Korean girl group Nmixx has released one studio album, four extended plays, three single albums, thirteen singles, three promotional singles, and two soundtracks.
+South Korean girl group Nmixx has released one studio album, five extended plays, three single albums, fifteen singles, three promotional singles, and two soundtracks.

 The group made their debut in February 2022, with the single album Ad Mare.
 Ad Mare debuted at number 3 on the Gaon Album Chart, and went on to top the chart on its third week of release.
 By the end of the year, Ad Mare had sold approximately 500,000 copies, and received a 2× platinum certification from the Korea Music Content Association in South Korea.
 Their first extended play, Expérgo, is their most commercially successful album to date as of December 2024, having sold approximately 950,000 copies and receiving a 3× platinum certification in South Korea.